-There is a translator, built-in dictionary and access to Wikipedia which mean that when you are reading, there is no need to stop and look up something on your phone and possibly be distracted.
-It is also possible for the Kindle to create a list of all the words you look up so that you can look back to see if you have learned its definition.
+Each kindle comes with a translator, a built-in dictionary, and access to Wikipedia, which means that when you are reading, there is no need to stop and look up something on your phone and possibly be distracted.
+It is also possible for the Kindle to create a list of all the words you look up so that you can look back at them later to see if you have learned their definitions.

 Something that I also appreciate is the solid ecosystem that Amazon has created around the Kindle.
 Whispersync syncs your progress within a book to the Kindle app.
 This means that if you leave your Kindle at home but still want to finish a chapter on the train, it is possible to do so on your phone.
 This is beyond convenient in a pinch.

-I am not currently a subscriber to Audible but if you are then this is another reason that a Kindle is ideal.
+I am not currently a subscriber to Audible, but if you are, then this is another reason that a Kindle is ideal.
 For many books, the Audible version and the Kindle version are in sync.
-This means that you could be reading at home on a Kindle and during a commute your progress is synced to Audible and you can simply resume your audiobook.
-The newer Kindles can even have Bluetooth headphones connected to them.
+This means that if you're reading at home on a Kindle, your progress is synced to Audible and you can simply resume the title as an audiobook during a commute.
+The newer Kindles can even connect to Bluetooth headphones.

-Furthermore, Kindle versions are nearly always a little cheaper than the print version and who doesn't enjoy saving a little money?
-Personally, having the mind-blowing convenience of instant access to any possible book is more valuable than the ‘feeling’ of reading a paperback book.
+Furthermore, the Kindle versions are nearly always a little cheaper than the print versions, and who doesn't enjoy saving a little money?
+Personally, I find that having the mind-blowing convenience of instant access to any possible book is more valuable than the "feeling" of reading a paperback book.

 Owning a Kindle also comes with a few benefits not possible with other forms of reading.

 Kindles have GoodReads integration.
-It is the largest community of readers.
-They have reviews for all books so you can see what others think of a book, you can see popular highlights and create reading lists.
+GoodReads is the largest community of readers.
+They have reviews for all books so you can see what others think of a book, see popular highlights and create reading lists.
 It is a great service for serious readers.

-No distractions, the Kindle does one thing well —no YouTube, games or notifications to distract you from your book.
-This is why an iPad is difficult to be used effectively to read long books.
+The Kindle comes with no distractions—no YouTube, games or notifications to distract you from your book.
+This is why an iPad is difficult to use effectively to read long books.

 A Kindle can store around 3,000–6,000 (depending on the storage) books offline.
-This makes it an incredible travel companion for long flights or relaxing by the beach, disconnected from the online world.
+This makes it an incredible travel companion for long flights or relaxing by the beach while disconnected from the online world.